BEUDO energy performance map - 2019 data

 State regulations require buildings to convert from gas to electrical by 2050.
 See BEUDO (The Building Energy Use Disclosure Ordinance).

-Key members of Cambridge City Council want this conversion to happen more quickly and are pushing for a 2035 net zero date, a decade and a half earlier than Boston.
-While important in an ideal world, there are huge unintended consequences that will drive up housing costs – dramatically and other unintended consequences which is why important counter voices are being heard on this move by small businesses, commercial property owners, residential property owners, condo owners, and renters alike.
+A majority on Cambridge City Council want this conversion to happen more quickly and are pushing for a 2035 net zero date, a decade and a half earlier than Boston.
+While important in an ideal world, there are unintended consequences that will drive up housing costs – dramatically and other unintended consequences which is why important counter voices are being heard on this move by small businesses, commercial property owners, residential property owners, condo owners, and renters alike.

-Renters and Condo owners will be in for a shock.
-As one board member noted for a 58-unit 1909 building “each unit in my building will owe $170,352 apiece.
+Condo owners in Cambridge banded together to stave off this fast-clipped change because of the complex issues involved with different condo owners.
+CCC also successfully pushed to exclude rental properties from this early move.
+As one condo board member noted for a 58-unit 1909 building “each unit in my building will owe $170,352 apiece.
 I’d pretty much want to know what the City would do with the $10,000,000 from our building alone."
-These costs will be passed on to local renters - as well as owners if they are living in their own units.
+These costs also would be passed on to local renters - as well as owners if they are living in their own units.
 During the time when these buildings are upgraded, many residents also will be required to find housing elsewhere.
 This is important to have in place for new buildings, but This shortened period to prepare is likely to extensively hit lower- and middle-income residents, and those on fixed income.
 Many will have to leave the city.
 Significantly, one factor being cited is that BEUDO is “not just about disclosure, mandates as taxation; Linkage as revenue generator w/o regard to incentives and unintended consequences.”

 Ironically the new electric sources and capabilities for this transition are not even available yet, and were we to wait until the state mandates of 2050 likely new technologies (eclipsing those available now) will make the transition far easier and far less expensive.
-Ironically too, in Cambridge BY FAR the worst offenders (the greatest energy users) are out labs who use a vast majority of this energy resources.
+Key questions remain, for examples whether programs like the Cambridge Community Electricity Program, for 100 percent green energy, has enough available green energy – and at what cost.
+Ironically too, in Cambridge BY FAR the worst offenders (the greatest energy users) are our labs who use a vast majority of this energy resources.
 Commercial users (especially labs) need to be addressed first and let residential units wait for the 2050 mandate.

 Focusing on large labs for an earlier date of compliance makes more sense considering how important current housing needs and pricing are for city residents today.
 Alas most Cambridge residents have not even heard of this move for existing properties.
 Another problem at hand, is that each building owners will have to decide on their own how to rush through this change – in some cases it means that people will loose living spaces/porches as individual units are added.